 Natural Chimneys Park & Campground

-Photo Credit: Erin Harrigan, IG account: @erinharrigan
+Photo Credit: Erin Harrigan, @erinharrigan

 The Abbitt Observatory at the Virginia Living Museum offers daytime observations of the Sun, as well as periodic nighttime views of the stars, planets, nebulae, galaxies, and other celestial wonders through a variety of professional astronomy tools, including a ten-inch Meade telescope.
 Star parties with portable telescopes are held on the second Saturday of each month and during special events, depending on the weather.